vault27/Foundation/ipsec.md

 - In the IPsec/IKE world, the “initiator” is the peer that first sends an IKE packet to start the negotiation
 - The responder replies.
 This role is independent of who sends actual data over ESP later

-## Workflow IKEv1

-- IKE Phase 1 — Establish a secure channel (IKE SA) - starts with UDP/500, may switch to UDP/4500
-    - `Main mode` - 6 messages
-    - `Aggressive mode` - 3 messages
-    - DH key exchange
-    - Authentication
-    - NAT-T negotiation
-    - IKE SA - one for inbound and outbound - IKE SA is bidirectional
-    - Local SPI → The SPI that your router uses when sending ISAKMP messages
-    - Remote SPI → The SPI your router expects in incoming ISAKMP messages from the peer
-- XAuth
-- Config mode
-- IKE Phase 2 — Negotiate IPsec SAs (ESP or AH) - `Quick mode` - UDP/500 or UDP4500
-    - Negotiate 2 IPsec SAs - inbound and outbound - crypto parametres the same - keys are different
-    - Exchange traffic selectors (Proxy-ID) - should be the same
-    - `Outbound SPI` - The SPI my router inserts into ESP packets I send
-    - `Inbound SPI` - The SPI my router expects to see in ESP packets I receive
-    - Transform sets
-- ESP encapsulation — Actual data traffic encryption/authentication using the negotiated keys - IP/50 or UDP/4500 - Destination SPI is in header

-## Workflow IKEv2

--

 ## IKE v1

 - v1 - 9 messages in total via main mode